ogc1231/comprensible-spanish-api/README.md

 - Create a superuser: `python3 manage.py createsuperuser`
 - Load fixtures (if applicable): `python3 manage.py loaddata file-name.json` (repeat for each file)
 - Everything should be ready now, so run the Django app again: `python3 manage.py runserver`

-If you'd like to backup your database models, use the following command for each model you'd like to create a fixture for:
-- `python3 manage.py dumpdata your-model > your-model.json`
-- *repeat this action for each model you wish to backup*

 #### Cloning